BishopFox/asminject/README.md

 2022-08-03T18:00:50.486070 - Loop count 2
 ```

 In a second terminal window, `su` to `root`.
-Install the requirements for the package, then locate the `bash` loop process.
+Install the requirements for the package, then locate the Python loop process.
 For example:

 ```
 # pip3 install requirements.txt